-Welcome to the September edition of Industry Insights for Consumer Products and Retail.
+Welcome to the May edition of Industry Insights for Consumer Products and Retail.

 The geopolitical environment continues to affect the consumer products and retail industry, and everyday life, in more ways than one.
 In this month's issue we cover how companies can implement strategies to prepare for unexpected disruptions and evolving customer and stakeholder expectations.